 - Planting Season: Summer (Month of Feb).

 - Flowering Season: April to July.

-- Yield of the crop: Size of Marigolds are smaller due to high temperature.
+- The yield of the crop: The size of Marigolds is smaller due to high temperature.
 Good returns can be obtained due to higher market demand.

 - Planting Season: Rainy Season/ Monsoon Summer (Month of May).

 - The yield of the crop: This season crop fetches a good price due to higher market demands.

 - Planting Season: Winter (August).

 - Flowering Season: Nov to Jan.

 - The yield of the crop: The best quality of flowers can be obtained and higher yield per unit area but expect low market rates.

 - Transplanting: in the month of December.

 - The yield of the crop: Higher yield per unit area but

 - moderate market demand and prices.